 The problem with the old way

 The problem with our old style of working is that things rarely go as planned.
 Problems found in components of work from one team sometimes have to be sent back to the other team.
 Because the Client and Cloud teams worked simultaneously, but independantly on features that required client and backend interactions, it meant that if the Client team found an issue, it could take a while for the Cloud team to resolve, or vice versa.

 In other words, work sometimes had to be sent back up the assembly line and this caused problems.
 When things got sent back up the line, everything was delayed.
 Each team needed to either reshuffle their priorities, or wait while a project was reworked.
-This work stressful and created more delays It also created a bit of chaos because it meant a bunch of things were worked on a little bit, but not fully completed until much later.
+This made work stressful and created more delays.
+It also created a bit of chaos because it meant a bunch of things were worked on a little bit, but not fully completed until much later.